Non-stop flights to Bangkok (BKK)

 Non-stop flights from Canada to Bangkok

 Air Canada is currently the only airline flying non-stop from Canada to Bangkok.
-They fly seasonal from Vancouver (YVR).
+They fly year-round from Vancouver (YVR).

 Non-stop flights from South America to Bangkok